irinagopancuk5-max/Guess-the-Number-Game/README.md

 # Guess the Number Game

-## 📌 About
-A simple game where the computer randomly selects a number and the player tries to guess it.
+A simple C++ game where the computer generates a random number and the player tries to guess it.

+---

 ## ⚙ Features
 - Random number generation
 - User input
-- Hints (too big / too small)
+- Hints (too high / too low)
 - Loop until correct answer

+---

 ## 🎯 What I learned
 - Loops (while)
 - Random numbers
+- Game logic
 - Conditions

-- Game logic
+---

 ## 🚀 Status
 Beginner project